Skip to content

 We’ve established the physical connection between the gut and the brain, but what part do our gut bacteria play?

-Studies suggests that microbes in the gut actually release chemical messengers that influence cell responses along the vagus nerve – acting just like our body cells – and send communications via the vagus nerve to the brain.2,7 The gut bacteria provide the (bio)'chemistry' that binds this couple together!
+Studies suggest that microbes in the gut actually release chemical messengers that influence cell responses along the vagus nerve – acting just like our body cells – and send communications via the vagus nerve to the brain.4,9 The gut bacteria provide the (bio)'chemistry' that binds this couple together!

-The most obvious gut-brain connection is the ‘fight or flight’ response which sends us running to the loo in stressful situations, but scientists are now recognising that may be far broader implications for health.
+In terms of the gut microbiome and mental health, the most obvious connection is the ‘fight or flight’ response which sends us running to the loo in stressful situations, but scientists are now recognising that may be far broader implications for health.

 Neuroscientists are establishing a role for the gut microbiota in many mental health disorders from Parkinson’s disease to depression, while other studies have investigated the potential of probiotics in the support of social anxiety and other related conditions.
 Health professionals can read about probiotics for stress and anxiety over at our sister site: Probiotics Professionals.

-Altered gut microbiota and digestive issues are often noted in children with Autism Spectrum Disorders (ASD), and it is believed the gut-brain connection could have a significant role in the development of the condition and the behaviour of those affected 3.
+Altered gut microbiota and digestive issues are often noted in children with Autism Spectrum Disorders (ASD), and it is believed the gut-brain connection could have a significant role in the development of the condition and the behaviour of those affected5.

 Depression is by far one of the most common mental disorders in modern society, and millions of people worldwide suffer from a broad range of syndromes falling under the term ‘depressive disorders’.

 Could future mental disorders be helped by manipulating the gut microbiome?
-Furthermore, could probiotics be utilised to provide a natural option to use alongside, or even instead of, anti-depressants?
+Will gut-brain probiotics be used as a natural first line intervention alongside, or even instead of, anti-depressants?

 Our diet can also significantly affect our mental health - the food we eat directly influences the type of microflora that flourish in our intestines.
 Dr. Perlmutter, president of the Perlmutter Brain Foundation, recommends that a diet rich in fermented foods and good bacteria is key to good brain health, and suggests a diet plan in his book, 'Brain Maker'.